-- Three Top 25 teams lost last week: Texas, Texas A&M and Washington.
+- Three top 25 teams lost last week: Wisconsin, Michigan and Arizona State

-- Using Bet Labs, we share a profitable approach to wagering on ranked teams after a loss.
+- Using Bet Labs, we detail how bettors should approach ranked teams following losses.

-What do No. 12 Texas, No. 16 Texas A&M and No. 23 Washington have in common?
-Each of these Top 25 teams lost in Week 2.
+What do No. 13 Wisconsin, No. 19 Michigan and No. 24 Arizona State have in common?
+Each of these top 25 teams lost in Week 8.

-Ranked teams tend to be overrated by recreational gamblers, so that public support isn’t too surprising.
-And while it’s important not to overreact to a single game, it has not been historically profitable to bet on ranked teams bouncing back after a loss.
+It’s important not to overreact to a single game as it has not been historically profitable to expect ranked teams to bounce back after a loss.